Appley Bridge railway station: History

-The station was built by the Manchester and Southport Railway and opened on 9 April 1855.
-From January 1885 it was part of the Lancashire and Yorkshire Railway (L&YR).
-The main stone-built station building (no longer in use) was built during that time, in the standard L&YR style.
+The station opened on 9 April 1855 when the Lancashire and Yorkshire Railway (L&YR) opened the line from Wigan Wallgate to Southport London Street, the line and station had been planned, authorised and construction started by the Manchester and Southport Railway before it was acquired by the L&YR on 3 July 1854.
+The main stone-built station building (no longer in use) was built during this time, in the standard L&YR style which had been described as "solid, substantial, well built of stone in the Elizabethan style, neat without undue ornament".
 The L&YR amalgamated with the London and North Western Railway on 1 January 1922, and this, in turn, was grouped into the London, Midland and Scottish Railway (LMS) in 1923.
 Nationalisation followed in 1948.
 When sectorisation was introduced in the 1980s, the station was served by Regional Railways until the privatisation of British Rail.

 A Greater Manchester Council landfill site and transfer terminal was formerly located a short distance west of the station, served by a siding connection from the up (eastbound) line.
 This received regular trainloads of domestic waste from terminals in and around Manchester from the early 1980s until 1995, when the site reached capacity and was closed.
 The defunct siding is still intact and is visible from passing trains.

 Facilities

-The station is unmanned, but there is a ticket machine provided to allow passengers to buy prior to travel or collect pre-paid tickets.
+The station is unstaffed, but there is a ticket machine provided to allow passengers to buy prior to travel or collect pre-paid tickets.
 Train running information can be obtained by phone and timetable posters.
 There is step-free access to both platforms from the nearby road bridge via ramps.

 Services

-On Monday to Saturday daytimes, there are two trains an hour westbound to Southport and eastbound to Wigan.
+On Monday to Saturday, there are two trains an hour westbound to Southport and eastbound to Wigan.
 Beyond here, services run via Bolton to either Stalybridge via Manchester Victoria or Manchester Oxford Road (services beyond there towards Manchester Piccadilly and points south ended at the winter 2022 timetable change).